 Here we go.
 Ready to stir!

-It doesn’t look too purty right now but hang in there with me.
+It doesn’t look too pretty right now but hang in there with me.

-After you have everything all stirred up and added in, add in your chopped boiled eggs.
+After you have everything all stirred up, add in your chopped boiled eggs.

 Stir gently.
-Your ham salad is now ready!
+Your ham salad spread is now ready!
 This recipe makes about three cups of delectable ham salad.

-You can refrigerate it for a while to allow the flavors to blend well or you can just eat it right now.
+You can refrigerate it for a while (an hour is best) to allow the flavors to blend well or you can just eat it right now.

 Guess which one I’m gonna do?